rstek/cuez-assignment/Resiliency.md

 To get true idempotency the `EpisodeDuplication` model should store or have access to the processed Part/Item/Block IDs (or ranges).
  Each job consults that metadata before inserting new records so retries never create duplicates.

+In the current described solution on [Duplication](Duplication.md), this isn't present yet.

 ### Chunk sizes
 Chunk sizes should probably be set on the EpisodeDuplication record.
 So that when we restart a duplication / continue a failed duplication we can use the same chunk sizes.